uwsSuT/Tintri_LINUX_FLR/README.md

 ================================================================================
 ##                Resetting all informations
 ================================================================================
-the script stores the information it had found a the first call in the "dbg_path" (/root/.tintri).
-Normally it will work with the primary found disk informations in furthermore calls.
-In normal cases this is very helpfull.
+The script stores the found disk-information of the first call in the "DBG_PATH" (/root/.tintri).
+All later on call will use these primarly found disk-informations.
+In normal cases this is very helpfull, because the script knows which are the original partitions.
 But sometimes (i.e. if the virtual machine has got a new real disk) you want to start from scratch.
-If you need this you should call the "--reset_all" option.
+In this rare situation you should call the "--reset_all" option.

 ================================================================================
-##                Examples
+##                Example
 ================================================================================
 __Given__: a Ubuntu LINUX system with 3 Partitions "__/__", "__/tmp__" and "__/home__"
 A Snapshot is restored with the Tintri WWW-GUI.